mimiro-io/datahub/DOCUMENTATION.md

 Assuming there are two data hubs and the goal is to have one data hub be able to run a job that accesses a dataset on another.

-To register clients and ACLs it is first necessary to log into the datahub with the admin permissions.
+To register clients and ACLs it is first necessary to log into the data hub with the admin permissions.

 To login with admin credentials create a new login alias.
 Notice the type is 'admin'.
 The clientId and clientSecret should align with the data hub environment variables ADMIN_USERNAME and ADMIN_PASSWORD.